 Merchants Coffee Company

-Founded by Mr. W. E. Hayman.
+Founded by W. E. Hayman.
 Merged in 1912 with William Robert Hoffmann’s firm to form Hoffmann-Hayman Coffee (see History).

 Morrison Coffee Company